IDevelop22/node-devops/README.md

 ---

-### Future Improvements
-1. Add Tests and quality gates for sonarcube
-2. Extend jenkins pipeline to push images and have multiple environments (currently on prod is hosted,dev is run locally with docker compose)
-3. Use Managed database to decouple database from app server and allow for easy auto scaling
-4. Add server metric monitoring with auto scaling for app server Customize this README with your specific project information, and provide more detailed instructions for the installation, configuration, and usage of your application.
+Customize this README with your specific project information, and provide more detailed instructions for the installation, configuration, and usage of your application.
 Additionally, make sure to replace `yourusername` and `your-repo` with your actual GitHub username and repository name.